 Note: This Appendix contains collective agreement language that pertains specifically to Non-Student employees.
 It is intended to be read in conjunction with the CUPE Local 4163 Master Agreement.
-The numbering of the Articles in this appendix is intended to match the numbering of the Articles in the Master Agreement that generally address the sametopic.
+The numbering of the Articles in this appendix is intended to match the numbering of the Articles in the Master Agreement that generally address the same topic.

-Preamble (28.01)
+28.01 Preamble